Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 + [Fontawesome](https://fontawesome.com/)

-  Font Awesome is a font and icon toolkit based on CSS and Less.
+  Font Awesome is a font and icon toolkit i use for the icons on different pages.

 + [Flask](https://flask.palletsprojects.com/en/1.1.x/)